Monetize your Office 365 add-in through Microsoft Commercial Marketplace

 Code sample: Move from paid add-ins to paid web apps with free add-ins

 The Office Add-in SaaS monetization code sample demonstrates how you can create a simple license management system to manage add-ins sold in Microsoft AppSource.
-This code sample package includes a Microsoft AppSource mock web app, a SaaS sample, a SharePoint add-in, an Outlook add-in, and a licensing management tool.
+This code sample package includes a Microsoft AppSource mock web app, a SaaS sample, an Outlook add-in, and Excel add-in, a Word add-in, a PowerPoint add-in, and a licensing management tool.

 Submission process for SaaS offer + add-in